 At high doping concentrations, Tm3+ ions undergo significant cross-relaxation when pumped at 790 nm.
-Cross-relaxation occurs when a donor ion in an upper excited state exchanges energy with an identical nearby acceptor ion that is in the ground state, resulting in each molecule or ion simultaneously undergoing energy transfer to either: (1) an intermediate excited state on both the donor and acceptor that is energetically halfway between the upper excited state and the ground state or (2) two energetically different intermediate excited states (one on the donor and one on the acceptor) that are between the upper excited state and the ground state.
+Cross-relaxation (self-quenching) occurs when a donor molecule or ion in an upper excited state exchanges energy with an identical nearby acceptor molecule or ion that is in the ground state, resulting in each molecule or ion simultaneously undergoing energy transfer to either: (1) an intermediate excited state on both the donor and acceptor that is energetically halfway between the upper excited state and the ground state or (2) two energetically different intermediate excited states (one on the donor and one on the acceptor) that are between the upper excited state and the ground state.
 In either case, energy is conserved in the cross-relaxation transition and the decrease in energy on the donor equals the increase in energy on the acceptor.
-In the SimphoSOFT M-CAD dialog, the energy level diagram of only one type of ion will be illustrated for cross-relaxation since donor and acceptor ions are identical.
+In the SimphoSOFT M-CAD dialog, the energy level diagram of only one type of molecule or ion will be illustrated for cross-relaxation since donor and acceptor molecules or ions are identical.

 Tm3+ ions can also undergo upconversion.
-Upconversion can occur between ions that are chemically identical.
-Upconversion can occur, for example, if ions of one type have electrons in their first excited states.
-Upconversion occurs with the de-excitation of an ion from the first excited state to the ground state and the simultaneous excitation (via energy transfer) of an identical ion from the first excited state to a higher excited state.
+We define upconversion as occurring between molecules or ions that are chemically identical.
+Upconversion can occur, for example, if molecules or ions of one type have electrons in their first excited states.
+Upconversion occurs with the de-excitation of a molecule or ion from the first excited state to the ground state and the simultaneous excitation (via energy transfer) of an identical molecule or ion from the first excited state to a higher excited state.
 In the example described below, upconversion has a much smaller rate than cross-relaxation and is therefore not as significant as cross-relaxation in the simulation results.